bootlin/elixir/README.md

 The first column is the top level menu entry for versions.
 The second one is the next level menu entry, and the third one is the actual version that can be selected by the menu.
+Note that this third entry must correspond to the exact name of the tag in git.

 If the default behavior is not what you want, you will have to customize the `list_tags_h` function.